apollographql/apollo-link/.github/PULL_REQUEST_TEMPLATE.md

 TODO:

-- [ ] If this PR is a new feature, reference an issue where a consensus about the design was reached (not necessary for small changes)
-- [ ] Make sure all of the significant new logic is covered by tests
+- [ ] Make sure all of new logic is covered by tests and passes linting
-- [ ] Rebase your changes on master so that they can be merged easily
-- [ ] Make sure all tests and linter rules pass
 - [ ] Update CHANGELOG.md with your change
-- [ ] Add your name and email to the AUTHORS file (optional)
-- [ ] If this was a change that affects the external API, update the docs and post a link to the PR in the discussion

 <!--**Pull Request Labels**